Confirm that a Google Cloud Storage bucket exists that contains a file

 Connect to the server ip-address using HTTP and get a non-error response

 In a challenge lab you’re given a scenario and a set of tasks.
-Instead of following step-by-step instructions, you will use the skills learned from the labs in the quest to figure out how to complete the tasks on your own!
+Instead of following step-by-step instructions, you will use the skills learned from the labs in the course to figure out how to complete the tasks on your own!
 An automated scoring system (shown on this page) will provide feedback on whether you have completed your tasks correctly.

 When you take a challenge lab, you will not be taught new Google Cloud concepts.
 You are expected to extend your learned skills, like changing default values and reading and researching error messages to fix your own mistakes.